 HTTP/2 also ensures that the mere number of requests no longer has the same significance as it did a few years ago.

-Because with the new web standard, requests can be processed simultaneously – instead of one after the other as before.
+The new web standard allows requests to be processed simultaneously – instead of one after the other as before.
 Furthermore, under HTTP/2 the server already sends HTML files to the browser under HTTP/2 as a precaution.
-So, the new standard compensates for disadvantages that may arise from a large number of HTTP requests.
+The new standard thus compensates for disadvantages that may arise from a large number of HTTP requests.
 However, to benefit from HTTP/2, your web page must be loaded over HTTPS, via a SSL certificate .

-In any case, experience has shown that there is no direct correlation between the length of a waterfall and the actual loading speed.
-At least up to a certain limit: With well over 100 requests , there is potential for improvement.
+In any case, experience has shown that there's no direct correlation between the length of a waterfall and the actual loading speed.
+At least up to a certain limit.
+With well over 100 requests , there is potential for improvement.

 If your website exceeds this threshold, you should take a closer look at your HTTP requests.
 Our homepage, for example, loads with over 130 HTTP requests.
-So there is potential for optimisation here.
+There's certainly potential for optimization here.

-If your waterfall contains more than 100 requests: Think about which of those you could do without.
+If your waterfall contains more than 100 requests, consider which ones you could do without.

 Tip #2: Detect loading time

-The maximum value on your x-axis is essential for analyzing the loading speed: Here you can see how much time passes until your website is completely rendered.
+The maximum value on your x-axis is essential for analyzing the loading speed.
+You can see here how much time passes until your website is completely rendered.
 The smaller this value is, the better.